English trust law: Charitable trusts

-Pension trusts
+Pension and investment trusts

-Pension trusts are the most economically significant kind of trust, as they compose over £1 trillion worth of retirement savings in the UK.
-Partly because of this, and also because occupational pension savers pay for their retirement through their work, the regulation of pensions differs considerably from general trust law.
-The interpretation and construction of a pension trust deed must comply with the basic term of mutual trust and confidence in the employment relationship.
+Pension trusts are the most economically significant kind of trust, totalling over £3 trillion worth of retirement savings in the UK in 2021.
+Other forms of trusts in investment include mutual funds, unit trusts, and investment trusts though these are commonly organised as companies and hold money on trust for many people.
+Pensions are often organised as companies and hold money on trust for beneficiaries who are people at work.
+Because workers pay for their savings through their work, often to a fund set up by an employer and a workplace union, the regulation of pensions differs considerably from general trust law.
+The construction of a pension trust deed must comply with the basic term of mutual trust and confidence in the employment relationship.
 Employees are entitled to be informed by their employer about how to make the best of their pension rights.
 Moreover, workers must be treated equally, on grounds of gender or otherwise, in their pension entitlements.
 The management of a pension trust must be partly codetermined by the pension beneficiaries, so that a minimum of one third of a trustee board are elected or "member nominated trustees".
 The Secretary of State has the power by regulation, as yet unused, to increase the minimum up to one half.
-Trustees are charged with the duty to manage the fund in the best interests of the beneficiaries, in a way that reflects their general preferences, by investing the savings in company shares, bonds, real estate or other financial products.
+Trustees are charged with the duty to manage the fund in the best interests of the beneficiaries, in a way that reflects their general and ethical preferences, by investing the savings in company shares, bonds, real estate or other financial products.
 There is a strict prohibition on the misapplication of any assets.
 Unlike the general position for a trustee's duty of care, the Pensions Act 1995 section 33 stipulates that trustee investment duties may not be excluded by the trust deed.